-- 7.1 Termination without notice may arise in the following circumstances: - Keys returned without 4 weeks' notice - Death of the tenant; - Termination due to repossession action - 7.2 Keys returned anonymously without 4 weeks' notice - Where the keys of a property are handed in without any prior notice, this property should be treated as abandoned, in accordance with the Abandoned tenancy policy. - 7.3 Keys returned without 4 weeks' notice - In this situation the provision of keys will initiate the notice period and the tenant will remain responsible for the rent over this period.
-In these circumstances, where possible, agreement should be sought to access the property to carry out pre-void repairs in anticipation of the property becoming void. - 7.4 Death of a tenant - Where a tenant dies leaving no successors, the Cooperative needs to consider a number of sensitive issues, such as how long to allow relatives to clear the property and whether to charge to recover void losses for any of the period following the tenants' death. - Tenancy end date When we receive notification of the death of a tenant, where no person qualifies to succeed the tenancy, a period of up to two weeks (without charge) should be allowed for the house to be cleared.
-If there is no qualifying person, the tenancy will officially end upon the death of the tenant.
-The Technical Manager has the discretion to extend the period allowed to clear the house by a maximum of two further weeks, to take account of individual circumstances.
-Any period beyond this this will only be granted where the previous tenant's estate confirms in writing that they will cover the rent for this period.
+- 7.1 Termination without notice may arise in the following circumstances: - Keys returned without 4 weeks' notice - Death of the tenant; - Termination due to repossession action - 7.2 Keys returned anonymously without 4 weeks' notice - Where the keys of a property are handed in without any prior notice, this property should be treated as abandoned, in accordance with the Abandoned Tenancy policy. - 7.3 Keys returned without 4 weeks' notice - In this situation the provision of keys will initiate the notice period and the tenant will remain responsible for the rent over this period.
+In these circumstances, where possible, agreement should be sought to access the property to carry out pre-void repairs in anticipation of the property becoming void. - 7.4 Death of a tenant - Where a tenant dies leaving no successors, the Co- operative needs to consider a number of sensitive issues, such as how long to allow relatives to clear the property and whether to charge to recover void losses for any of the period following the tenants' death.

-- Succession of tenancy where a qualified person exists, succession of tenancy will be progressed in accordance with the Co-operative's Allocation policy. - 7.5 Death of a tenant with no next of kin Where there is no next of kin the estate legally becomes ownership of the Government.
+- Tenancy end date When we receive notification of the death of a tenant, where no person qualifies to succeed the tenancy, a period of up to two weeks (without charge) should be allowed for the house to be cleared.
+The Senior Housing Officer has the discretion to extend the period allowed to clear the house by a maximum of two further weeks, to take account of individual circumstances.
+Any period beyond this this will only be granted where the previous tenant's estate confirms in writing that they will cover the rent for this period. - Succession of tenancy where a qualified person exists, succession of tenancy will be progressed in accordance with the Co-operative's Allocation policy. - 7.5 Death of a tenant with no next of kin Where there is no next of kin the estate legally becomes ownership of the Government.